top of page

 The noun 'misconduct' has its origins in Middle English and can be broken down etymologically as follows: 'mis-' and 'conduct.'
 The prefix 'mis-' comes from the Old French word 'mes,' which means 'wrong' or 'badly.'
 It is related to the Latin prefix 'mis-' or 'miss-,' denoting a sense of wrongness or error.
 The word 'conduct' traces its roots back to the Latin 'conductus,' which means 'to lead' or 'to guide.'
 When these elements are combined, 'misconduct' essentially signifies actions or behavior that lead or guide in a wrong or improper direction, deviating from accepted standards, rules, or ethical norms.

-Quiz: Find the meaning of misconduct
+Quiz: Find the meaning of the noun misconduct:

 Try Again!